bedita/docs/source/endpoints/auth.rst

             "login": true
         }

-Response will contain user data as in previsous :ref:`auth-whoami` request.
+Response will contain user data as in previous :ref:`auth-whoami` request.

 If ``"login"`` is true a login is also performed and :term:`JWT` :term:`access token` and :term:`refresh token` tokens are returned in ``"meta"`` section for immediate use.
 This key is optional, if missing ``"login": false`` is assumed.